Failure to communicate? ∙

 “If anyone has ears to hear, let him hear.” – Mark 4:23

 “Can you hear me now?”
 Paul Marcarelli was the “Test Man” character for Verizon Wireless cell phone commercials from 2002 to 2011.
 Entertainment Weekly named him one of the most intriguing people of 2002.
 He appeared in all of his Verizon commercials wearing a gray Verizon jacket and his own horn-rimmed glasses.
-He was repeatedly checking to make sure that the Verizon signal was reaching the desired area and communication was taking place.
+He repeatedly checked to ensure that the Verizon signal was reaching the desired area and that communication was taking place.

 Communication is an art that can be studied and mastered.
 Communication is the activity of conveying information.
-Communication requires a sender, a message, and intended recipients.
-The communication process is complete once the receivers have understood the message of the sender.
+Communication requires a sender, a message, and intended recipient/s.
+The communication process is complete once the receivers have understood the sender’s message.

 If the folks you are attempting to communicate with do not get it, you have not communicated!

-When it comes to Biblical communication, we are engaged primarily in receiving the Father’s communication to us and passing on to others.
+Regarding Biblical communication, we are primarily engaged in receiving the Father’s communication and passing it on to others.

 What is the goal of biblical communication?
 Biblical communication intends to share the living and active Word of God in a clear and easily understood way.
 The Father will use His Word to accomplish His purpose.

-1 Timothy 1:5 But the goal of our instruction is love from a pure heart and a good conscience and a sincere faith.
+1 Timothy 1:5 The goal of our instruction is that all believers would be filled with love that issues from a pure heart, a clear conscience, and genuine faith.

-Hebrews 5:14 Solid food is for the mature, who because of practice have their senses trained to discern good and evil.
+Hebrews 5:14 Solid food is for the mature, who, through practice, have their senses trained to discern good and evil.

 REFLECT & PRAY

-Communicating the great truth that the Father has provided to the world is not only possible for, but required of each child of God.
+Communicating the remarkable truth that the Father has provided to the world is not only possible for, but required of each child of the King.

-Father thank You that You have communicated Your truth in such a way that even I can understand.
-Teach me, to teach others, as You have taught me.
+Father thank You for communicating Your truth so that even I can understand.
+Teach me to teach others, as You have taught me.

 How did the Father communicate truth to mankind?
 The Holy Spirit facilitated the process.
 Referring to how the Old Testament Scriptures were written, Peter writes:

-2 Peter 1:21 no prophecy was ever made by an act of human will, but men moved by the Holy Spirit spoke from God.
+2 Peter 1:21 no prophecy was ever made by an act of human impulse.
+No, those prophets were moved by the Holy Spirit, and they spoke from God.

-No biblical prophecy was ever produced merely because a man wanted to prophesy.
-The prophecy in Scripture was given by the Father through men, who “spoke” as they were carried along by the Holy Spirit.
+No biblical prophecy was ever produced merely because people wanted to prophesy.
+The Father gave prophecy in Scripture through men, who “spoke” as they were moved, carried along by the Holy Spirit.
 The Holy Spirit was working within the Old Testament prophets.
 The men spoke the Father’s words, using their own personalities, knowledge, background, vocabulary, and style.

-The same Holy Spirit, who is responsible for the inspiration and production of the Scriptures, is available to each child of the Father to empower our communication with others.
-He empowers us in our study and research, our preparation, our organization, and often the very words we speak
+The same Holy Spirit, responsible for the Scriptures’ inspiration and production, is available to each child of the King to empower our communication with others.
+He empowers us in our study and research, preparation, organization, and often the very words we speak.

 There is no one set formula.
 The Holy Spirit often energizes our careful effort and preparation.
-Or insight and wording may be spontaneous and spur-of-the-moment.
-In essence the Holy Spirit does what is necessary to get the job done.
+Or our insight and wording may be spontaneous and spur-of-the-moment.
+The Holy Spirit does what is necessary to get the job done.

-Most of the preaching and teaching in the book of Acts was spontaneous and extemporaneous.
-Usually there wasn’t time to prepare a message.
+Most preaching and teaching in the book of Acts was spontaneous and extemporaneous.
+Usually, there wasn’t time to prepare a message.
 “It was not the performance of an hour but the preparation of a lifetime.”
 It was the preachers who were prepared, not the sermons (BBC).

 How does spiritual communication take place?
 By the Filling of the Holy Spirit.
 The Father enables people.
-The Holy Spirit empowers, emboldens, and energizes.
+The Holy Spirit empowers, encourages, and energizes.
 He often supplies the words and nuances of communication.